kane6032/BG3_ArgentBloodline/README.md

 * ~~Edit Name and Desc in ArgentBloodlineV4.xml~~
 * ~~Edit Progression.lsx (be sure to set uses for surge points and shield points)~~
 * ~~Edit SpellLists.lsx~~
-* See if FORCEFUL_SURGE needs to be removed when ETHEREAL_OVERLORD is unlocked.
-Check Barbarian progression table https://bg3.norbyte.dev/search?q=RageUnlock#result-0e8daddc6f779cb637cee919674191db310e0cc9
+* ~~See if FORCEFUL_SURGE needs to be removed when ETHEREAL_OVERLORD is unlocked.
+Check Barbarian progression table https://bg3.norbyte.dev/search?q=RageUnlock#result-0e8daddc6f779cb637cee919674191db310e0cc9~~
-* May need to create a FORCEFUL_SURGE_unlock and ETHEREAL_OVERLORD_unlock
+* ~~May need to create a FORCEFUL_SURGE_unlock and ETHEREAL_OVERLORD_unlock~~
 * Testing

 ## Bugs:
 * ~~FIXED - Naked~~
-* APPLIED - Missing ~~AS~~, FS, and EO class features.
-Add start_XXXX actions for FS + EO. ~~Modify AS~~
+* ~~FIXED - Missing AS, FS, and EO class features.
+Add start_XXXX actions for FS + EO.~~
 * ~~FIXED - EO_end given at level 1~~
-* Energy Admix is present but doesn't convert the damage type.
-Check the function in the khd scripts file
+* ~~FIXED - Energy Admix is present but doesn't convert the damage type.
+Check the function in the khd scripts file~~
 * ~~FIXED - Icon incorrect (is a skull so maybe the default)~~
 * ~~FIXED - Modify amped shield progression so it only gives 1 instead of X~~
 * ~~FIXED - Modify forceful surge progression so it only gives 1 instead of X~~
+* FS doesn't boost force damage

 ## Notes:
 * All of these should be theoretically possible within the game as other examples of these abilities exist, mostly from rage and frenzy